-- Your home is in good condition and safe - Any repairs or issues are picked up difference.
-Here's what we're doing: - · Your contact details are up to date - You're receiving any support you might need standards and make a visible
+- Your home is in good condition and safe

+- Any repairs or issues are picked up

+- · Your contact details are up to date

+- You're receiving any support you might need

 You'll be contacted in advance to arrange a time that suits you.
 If you have questions, get in touch with us at estatemanagement@ guildford.gov.uk or call 01483 505050.